-My grandfather had quite a good collection of nature encyclopedia.
-As a child I use to look at all the pictures in these books over and over, and of all the places described in his books, it was always the enchanting islands of the Galapagos that drew most of my attention.
-They seemed as almost not part of the world, and definitely not as a possible destination to get to.
+My grandfather had a big collection of nature encyclopedia.
+As a child, I couldn’t stop looking at all the pictures in these books.
+And of all the places described, it was always most enchanted by the islands of the Galapagos.
+They seemed otherworldly, and definitely not a destination you could get to.
 Ever.

-I had the biggest problems choosing the right gear, because I wanted to photograph everything above and under water.
-I ended up travelling with two fully loaded duffle bags each weighing just up to the limits, a fully loaded Mr Jan Gear Boris backpack, and a big overloaded laptopbag.
+I struggled to choose the right gear, as I wanted to photograph everything above ánd below the water surface.
+I ended up travelling with two fully loaded duffle bags weighing just up to the limits, a stuffed Mr Jan Gear Boris backpack and a big, overloaded laptop bag.
 It all fitted nicely in the plane, but since I was sharing a cabin on the boat, it was impossible to get all my gear inside.
-So I ended up having all the gear spread out all over the boat.
+So I ended up having all my gear spread out all over the boat.

-Days were very good organised: landings or boat excursions during first hours of the day, snorkling during the midday when the light is too hard for above water photography, and again excursions in the late afternoons.
-We are the equator, and sun rises and sets so fast!
+Our days were very well organised: landings or boat excursions during the first hours of the day, snorkelling during midday when the light is too hard for photography, and some more excursions in the late afternoon.
+We were at the equator, where the sun rises and sets really fast!

-Although animals are so tame, and you get very close to them, I decided to bring my 600mm lens anyway, since I love the light weight of this new Nikon lens, and the bokeh it gives.
-I knew we were to follow paths so it was going to be difficult at times to choose the background you want, and with a 600mm lens you are more able to zoom in the landscape and exclude disturbing backgrounds.
-I switched with wideangles and telezoom and cameras as Nikon D5, D810 and D500.
-For snorkling I used my Nikon D810 in a Hugyfot POM house fitted with the new Hugyfot 9″ glass dome, which is a beast to pack and walk around, but indispensable for sharp wide angle photography and split images.
+Although the animals are quite tame and you get very close to them, I still decided to bring my 600mm Nikon lens.
+I love the lightweight of this new lens and the bokeh it creates.
+I knew we would follow paths, so it was going to be difficult at times to choose the right background.
+With a 600mm lens, you can zoom into the landscape and exclude disturbing backgrounds easier.
+So I switched between wide-angles and telelenses, and cameras such as the Nikon D5, D810 and D500.
+For snorkelling, I used my Nikon D810 in a Hugyfot POM-house fitted with the new Hugyfot 9″ glass dome.
+A beast to pack and walk around with, but indispensable for sharp, wide-angle photography and split images.

-This was a first tour to the Galapagos, and it was a prospection, so not a real photography expedition, but I managed to get some nice conditions, and I’m looking so much forward to guide this trip next year with my buddy Jeffrey in november 2018.
-This trip will only be dedicated to photography, so it will be a blast!
-I’m very happy we are finally offering this destination to our photographers!
+I’m looking so much forward to guiding this trip to the Galapagos next year with my buddy Jeffrey in November 2018!
+It will be a trip dedicated to photography, and it will be a blast!
+So happy we can offer this destination to our photographers!

-Thanks again for such a wonderful trip Samba crew, and in particular Juan, never met such a good guide!
+Thanks again for such a wonderful trip to the Samba crew, and in particular Juan.
+I never met such an excellent guide!